Estimating Mixed Memberships with Sharp Eigenvector Deviations: Main results

+{We can show that our bound is tighter by an order of $1/\sqrt{n\rho}$ than a direct application of the concentration bounds for general singular subspaces established in~\citep{cape2019two} to the MMSB model.
+While it is possible to improve this bound by using our theoretical results and careful analysis similar to that of the $\rho$-correlated SBM graphs in~\citep{cape2019two}, even then, our row-wise eigenspace error bound is tighter by a factor of $\sqrt{\rho}$ under a broad parameter regime, a detailed discussion of which is deferred to Sec~\ref{sec:supp-cape} of the Appendix along with derivations.}

 So far we have talked about row-wise bounds on empirical eigenspaces.
 But it seems cumbersome to apply our algorithms on the $n\times n$ $\vh\vh^T$ matrix.
-The following simple result shows that our algorithms return the same set of pure nodes using $\hv$ and $\hv\hv^T$.
+The following simple result shows that our algorithms return the same set of pure nodes using $\hv$ and $\hv\hv^T$ (proof in Sec~\ref{sec:inferred_proof} of the Appendix).
 Thus, for the algorithm we simply use $\hv$. \begin{lem} The pruning algorithm (Algorithm~\ref{alg:prune}) and the SPA algorithm will return the same node indices on both $\hv$ ($\hv^T$ for SPA) and $\hv\hv^T$. \end{lem}

-{\bf Concentration of $(\hat{\bTheta}, \hat{\bB}, \hat{\rho})$.} Once the pure nodes are recovered, \OurAlgo estimates $\hat{\bTheta}$ and $\hat{\bB}$ using $\hat \bV$.
-Now we will show that these estimates are also consistent.
-The proof technique here is relatively straightforward.
-An application of Theorem 3 in~\citep{gillis2014fast} shows that the nodes found by Algorithm~\ref{alg:nmf-mmsb-pure-res} are almost pure.
-Applying this result requires some additional conditions on the model parameters, which are detailed below. \begin{assumption} The model parameters $\bal,\alpha_0,\rho,\lambda^*(\bB),K$ and the number of nodes should satisfy $\additionalone$. \end{assumption}

-With these added assumptions, analyzing the relative error of $\hat{\bTheta}$ and $\hat{\bB}$ still requires careful analysis.
-This is because since a naive application of existing results from random matrix theory will show that the error bounds depend on the inverse of the square of $\lambda^*(\bB)$.
-Here again the carefully constructed intervals of population eigenvalues help to make this dependence proportional to just the inverse of $\lambda^*(\bB)$. \bk